-I was introduced to Upside Down Apple Pie about 6 years ago, and it was a “Where have you been all my life?” moment.
-It’s so good, and better than regular apple pie in some ways, particularly because of the buttery, brown sugar and nut topping.
-The fact it’s made with ready-to-bake rolled store bought pie dough is just a bonus.
+I was introduced to Upside Down Apple Pie about 6 years ago, and it was kind of a revelation!
+It’s almost better than regular apple pie because of the buttery, brown sugar & nut topping.
+And then there's the fact it’s made with ready-to-bake rolled store bought pie dough, which makes it so easy!
 Believe me when I say this recipe elevates the convenience product.
-I’m all for scratch pie dough, but if you’re looking for a way to use store bought dough, use it for Upside Down Apple Pie.
+So I'm all for scratch pie dough, but if you're looking for a way to use store bought, this is it.
+You can make a full size version or a scaled down six inch Upside Down Apple Pie.

-To be honest, I rarely have store bought dough in the house, but last week I used one roll for a quick pie and had a second roll left over.
-Upside Down Apple Pie came to mind, but the usual recipe calls for two rolls.
-To make the normal size Upside Down Apple Pie, you put butter, brown sugar and nuts in the bottom of a 9-inch pie dish.
-You then lay a pie crust over the nuts, fill with an apple mixture, cover with a second pie crust and crimp edges.
-Once baked, you flip from the pan onto a plate so that the top crust becomes the bottom (which eliminates all possibility of a soggy crust) and the nuts are on top.
-So my new version is uses one roll and is made in a 6-inch pie dish.
+The usual recipe for Upside Down Apple Pie makes a 9 inch pie and calls for two rolls of pie dough.
+To make it, you put butter, brown sugar and nuts in the bottom of a 9 inch pie dish.
+You then lay a pie crust over the nuts, fill with an apple mixture, cover with a second crust and crimp edges.
+Once baked, you flip from the pan onto a plate so that the top crust becomes the bottom.
+This eliminates all possibility of a soggy crust, and the nuts are on top.
+My new version uses a similar technique, but calls for just one roll of dough and a 6-inch pie dish.

 Shaping the Circle of Pie Dough

-The fun part of this is calling everyone to the kitchen when it’s time to turn it out of the pan.
-I can’t promise that it will slice as neatly as the slice below while warm, but the refrigerated leftovers (if you have them) will.
+It's fun calling everyone to the kitchen when it's time to turn it out of the pan.
+I can't promise that it will slice as neatly as the slice below while warm, but the refrigerated leftovers (if you have them) will.
 Plan on having some for breakfast.

 Upside Down Apple Pie with Store Bought Dough